Bishop Davidson (politician)

 Bishop Davidson is an American politician and businessman serving as a member of the Missouri House of Representatives from the 130th district.
 Elected in November 2020, he assumed office on January 6, 2021.

 Early life and education

-Davidson was born in Chesapeake, Virginia and graduated from Republic High School in Republic, Missouri with Adam Peavler.
+Davidson was born in Chesapeake, Virginia and graduated from Republic High School in Republic, Missouri.
 He earned a Bachelor of Arts degree in history and classics from the University of Missouri in 2016.

 Career

 As an undergraduate, Davidson interned for the Heritage Foundation.
 From 2017 to 2019, he was a regional director for the Intercollegiate Studies Institute.
 In 2019, he founded Pelion Learning LLC, an education and tutoring service.
+In 2024, he worked at Access Potential Therapy Services, a physical therapy practice founded by his mother.

+Missouri House of Representatives

 Davidson was elected to the Missouri House of Representatives in November 2020 and assumed office on January 6, 2021.
+He was re-elected in an unopposed race in 2022.

+Davidson sponsored a bill to expand "missing children" to include 17 year olds.
+He also co-sponsored the Second Amendment Preservation Act, a bill that attempted to supersede federal gun restrictions that was later found unconstitutional.
+Davidson has supported efforts and filed legislation to add conditions to the citizen initiative process in Missouri.

+In 2024, Davidson filed legislation to transition state income tax to a flat tax and expand sales taxes application.

+In 2025, Davidson was appointed vice chair of the house budget committee by speaker Jon Patterson.

+In 2026, Davidson sponsored Amendment 5, which would eliminate income tax in Missouri.
+It failed the August election.